Kong/docs.konghq.com/app/_hub/tibbycat/jq-transformer/index.md

 type: plugin
 desc: Extends Kong with a wrapper for the amazing ./jq JSON processor
 description: |
-  Trivially transforms your request or response body with the https://stedolan.github.io/jq/ processor if the JSON payloads are slightly mis-aligned, without modifying code in your end service.
+  Trivially transforms your request or response body with the [jq processor](https://stedolan.github.io/jq/) if the JSON payloads are slightly misaligned, without modifying code in your end service:
   * Transform the request & response to simplify the interface to your end service (eg Confluent's kafka REST proxy)
   * Remove sensitive(/private) information from your response payload.
   * Reduce your response payload size.